aerror2/erfly6/README.md

-## Here is a project mainly writting for flysky I6 to add two features for it:
+## Here is a project mainly writting for flysky I6 to add three features for it:

 1. crossfire for ELRS TX for FSI6
-2. SPI for 127X for implement ELRS TX embeded for FSI6
+2. SPI for 127X for implement ELRS TX embeded for FSI6 3.A voice Module Driven by UART

 This was forked from  https://KotelloRC/erfly6.git